MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-visuals.md

 ---
 # Dashboard-specific visuals

-The following visualizations are available in [Azure Data Explorer dashboards](azure-data-explorer-dashboards.md) or [web UI](add-query-visualization.md).
-For visualizations available within the render operator, see [render operator](kusto/query/renderoperator.md).
+All visualizations that are created in the context of the [render operator](kusto/query/renderoperator.md) are available in dashboard visualizations.
+However, the following visualizations are only available in [Azure Data Explorer dashboards](azure-data-explorer-dashboards.md) or [web UI](add-query-visualization.md), and not with the render operator.

 To learn how to customize any dashboard visuals, see [Customize Azure Data Explorer dashboard visuals](dashboard-customize-visuals.md)